JustGoodOldHaroldHere/PlexConfiguration/NginxAndCertbot.md

 apt-get install certbot python-certbot-nginx nginx
 ```

-Now you have 2 options, obtain and install your certificate or just obtain
+Now you have 2 options, obtain and install your certificate or just obtain.
+I would first setup your nginx configuration with all of your domains.
+Of course leave out the certificate location otherwise nginx wont start but setting up the configuration (even you are placing in settings for SSL) for the domains you wish to obtain a certificate for will save you time as Certbot will try and detect them.
+It is worth noting if nginx will not start Certbot will fail

 Just obtain
 ```